 Three years after arriving in Butte, Michael was dead at the hands of police officers, beaten at the behest of the local Sheriff for refusing to throw a crooked boxing match.

-City of Dreams explores the plight of the immigrant, the solace and strain of ethnic communities, and the ways in which the brave and ambitious sacrifice themselves so that those who come later may thrive.
+City of Dreams explores the plights of immigrants and of those who do society's hardest, dirtiest, and most dangerous work.
+Its music - ranging from Celtic-inspired reels and ballads, to spirituals, to roots-infused porch music and songs of the American dance hall - examines the ways in which the brave and ambitious sacrifice themselves so that those who come later may thrive.

-Celtic in tone and American in spirit, City of Dreams explodes with the vitality of a Rocky Mountain mining camp, crackling with the energy of the dawning American labor movement as the world hurtles toward the Irish Easter Rising and Would War I.
+City of Dreams explodes with the vitality of a Rocky Mountain mining camp, crackling with the energy of the dawning American labor movement as the world hurtles toward the Easter Rising and World War I.

 It's early December in gentrifying Brooklyn...